Dr. Alex Stone, DPT, CSCS

 • Manages chronic pain

-These are just a few areas people have reported relief in after using cupping.
-But there are more proven benefits (backed by scientific studies) of cupping, including;
+These are just a few areas in which people have reported relief after using hot cupping.
+But there are more proven benefits (backed by scientific studies) of hot cupping, including;

-• Relieving lower back pain – studies in 20151 and 20172 found cupping to be effective against chronic lower back pain.
+• Relieving lower back pain: Studies in 20151 and 20172 found that cupping is effective against chronic lower back pain.

-• Helping in sports recovery – A minor study in 20203 found that cupping can effectively improve hamstring issues like tightness and strains.
+• Helping sports recovery: A minor 2020 study3 found that hot cupping can effectively improve hamstring issues like tightness and strains.

-• Management of osteoarthritis pain – A major study in 2021 4 found moderate evidence that cupping can be used to help reduce osteoarthritis pain in the knee.
-This may be especially relevant for older adults who are struggling with symptoms of osteoarthritis, but who don’t want to have a joint replacement surgery.
+• Management of osteoarthritis pain: A major study in 20214 found moderate evidence that cupping can help reduce osteoarthritis pain in the knee.
+This may be especially relevant for older adults who are struggling with osteoarthritis symptoms but don’t want to have joint replacement surgery.

-You can also check out more cupping benefits from our Achedaway Smart Cupper Review
+You can also check out more hot cupping benefits from our review on the Achedaway Cupper.

-Types of Cupping – Which Ones Does the TheraCup Utilize?
+Types of Cupping: Which Ones Does the TheraCup Use?

 There are different types of cupping techniques used today.
 Some of these techniques may be new because of new technology.
 Some, however, are as old as the treatment itself.